European e-scooter operator TIER Mobility explores merger - Sky News

 The talks come months after TIER was said to be working with Rothschild ROTH.PA to raise hundreds of millions of pounds of additional funding, the report added.
 The talks, however, did not produce satisfactory terms for TIER, the report said, citing industry sources.

-TIER Mobility and Qatalyst Partners did not immediately respond to Reuters requests for comment.
+TIER Mobility declined to comment, whereas Qatalyst Partners did not immediately respond to Reuters request for comment.

 In 2021, the Softbank-backed TIER bought bike-sharing firm Nextbike to create Europe's largest provider of shared lightweight vehicles.